Estonian Defence Forces: Cyber security

-The Military of Estonia has been introducing new 21st century based cyber warfare and defence formation in order to protect the vital infrastructure and e-infrastructure of Estonia.
-One of the leading state organizations in Estonian cyber defence is the CERT (the Computer Emergency Response Team of Estonia), established in 2006, as a responsible to security incidents in .ee computer networks.
+The Military of Estonia has been introducing new 21st century based cyber warfare and defence formations in order to protect the vital infrastructure and e-infrastructure of Estonia.
+One of the leading state organizations in Estonian cyber defence is the CERT (the Computer Emergency Response Team of Estonia), established in 2006, responsible for responding to security incidents in .ee computer networks.
 Its task is to assist Estonian internet users in the implementation of preventive measures, in order to reduce possible damage from security incidents, and to help them in responding to security threats.
 The unit deals with security incidents that occur in Estonian networks, are started there, or which they have been notified of by citizens or institutions in Estonia or abroad.

 On 25 June 2007, Estonian president Toomas Hendrik Ilves met with the president of United States, George W. Bush.
 Among the topics discussed were the attacks on Estonian e-infrastructure.

 The attacks triggered a number of military organisations around the world to reconsider the importance of network security in modern military doctrine.
-On June 14, 2007, defence ministers of NATO members held a meeting in Brussels, issuing a joint communiqué promising immediate action.
+On 14 June 2007, defence ministers of NATO members held a meeting in Brussels, issuing a joint communiqué promising immediate action.
 The first public results were estimated to arrive by the autumn 2007.

 In the aftermath of the Cyberattacks on Estonia in 2007, plans to combine network defence with Estonian military doctrine, and related NATO plans to create a Cybernetic Defence Centre in Estonia, were nicknamed the "Tiger's Defence" (Tiigrikaitse), in reference to Tiigrihüpe.

 Territorial Defence

 The Territorial Defence is a reserve force, which is based on the Estonian Defence League- a voluntary military organisation- which acts in the area of responsibility of the Ministry of Defence.
 It consists of four territorial districts.
 It is tasked with planning and conducting military operations with the units under its command.

 The Defence League possesses arms and engages in military exercises.
-The main goal of the Defence League is, on the basis of the citizens’ free will and initiative, to enhance the readiness of the nation to defend its independence and constitutional order, including in the event of military threat.
+The main goal of the Defence League is, on the basis of the citizens' free will and initiative, to enhance the readiness of the nation to defend its independence and constitutional order, including in the event of military threat.
 It plays an important role in supporting the civil structures.
 Its members aid in putting out wildfires, volunteer as assistant police members, and ensure safety at various public events.
 Units, consisting of voluntary members of the Defence League, also participate in international peace support operations such as in the Balkan states.
 The Defence League and its affiliated organizations have positive relations with partner organizations in the Nordic countries, the United States, and the United Kingdom.